- About Us

 - Study Abroad

 - CSEAS Home

 Southeast Asian Studies Student Organizations

-- Southeast Asia Club (Affiliated with the Center for Southeast Asian Studies)
+- Southeast Asia Club (affiliated with Center for Southeast Asian Studies)

-- NIU Rotaract Club (Affiliated with the Center for Southeast Asian Studies and DeKalb Rotary)
+- NIU Rotaract Club (affiliated with Center for Southeast Asian Studies and DeKalb Rotary)

-- Burma Interest Group (Affiliated with the Center for Burma Studies)
+- Burma Interest Group (affiliated with Center for Burma Studies)

 The Burma Interest Group (BIG NIU) works to foster greater understanding of the history, culture, society, economy, politics , and other aspects of Myanmar/Burma to the academic and non-academic community.
 BIG NIU is a group of students passionate about and interested in the country of Burma/Myanmar.
 Our group plays an active role in the NIU community, bringing speakers to the CSEAS weekly lecture series,assisting with the International Burma Studies Conference, and hosting regular social get-togethers to discuss research and interests.
 Club faculty advisor is Prof. Catherine Raymond, email@example.com, director of the Center for Burma Studies.
 BIG NIU is a Student Association-recognized organization at NIU.